Acceptance rate 46%

 2.2.2 Abstract and Keywords

-Articles of all types must have an abstract following the title page.
+Articles of all types must have an abstract following the title.
 The maximum length of the Abstract should be 200 words, organized in a findings-oriented format in which the most important results and conclusions are summarized.
-Code numbers may be used once in the abstract.
 After the abstract, a section of Keywords not more than five has to be given.
-Be aware that the keywords, chosen according to the general concept, are very significant during searching and indexing of the manuscripts.
+Be aware that the keywords, chosen according to the general concept, are very significant during the searching and indexing of the manuscripts.

 Keywords: instructions for authors, template, journal